-- (a) Organizational Framework At least annually, the Audit Committee shall review and approve the Internal Audit organizational framework and charter (developed in accordance with professional standards promulgated by the Institute of Internal Auditors), having regard to its role as an independent control function. - (b) Chief Auditor The Audit Committee shall review and, if advisable, approve the appointment or removal of the Chief Auditor.
-At least annually, the Audit Committee shall review the goals and review and approve the mandate of the Chief Auditor and review an assessment of the effectiveness of the Chief Auditor. - (c) Effectiveness Review At least annually, the Audit Committee shall: - (i) review the Internal Audit function's financial plan and staff resources and recommend for Board approval; - (ii) review management's assessment of the independence and effectiveness of the Internal Audit function; - (iii) review any difficulties encountered by the Chief Auditor in the course of internal audits, including any restrictions on the scope of internal audit work or access to required information; and - (iv) review the compliance of Internal Audit with professional standards promulgated by the Institute of Internal Auditors.
+- (a) Organizational Framework At least annually, the Audit Committee shall review and approve the Internal Audit organizational framework and charter (developed in accordance with professional standards promulgated by the Institute of Internal Auditors), having regard to its role as an independent control function. - (b) Chief Auditor The Audit Committee shall review and, if advisable, approve the appointment, reappointment or removal of the Chief Auditor.
+At least annually, the Audit Committee shall review the goals and review and approve the mandate of the Chief Auditor and review an assessment of the effectiveness and performance of the Chief Auditor. - (c) Effectiveness Review At least annually, the Audit Committee shall: - (i) review the Internal Audit function's financial plan and staff resources and recommend for Board approval; - (ii) review management's assessment of the independence and effectiveness of the Internal Audit function and evaluate the Chief Auditor's administrative reporting line;

+- (iii) review any difficulties encountered by the Chief Auditor in the course of internal audits, including any restrictions on the scope of internal audit work or access to required information; and - (iv) review the compliance of Internal Audit with professional standards promulgated by the Institute of Internal Auditors.